NOAA-OWP/noah-owp-modular/TERMS.md

 ## Exceptions

+`src/byte_utilities.f90`, `src/messagepack_value.f90`, `src/messagepack_user.f90` and
-`extern/fortran-messagepack/` is third-party software redistributed here under the MIT license, Copyright (c) 2025 Kelly Schultz.
-See `extern/fortran-messagepack/LICENSE` for the license text and `extern/fortran-messagepack/README.md` for provenance.
+`src/messagepack.f90` are third-party software redistributed here under the MIT license, Copyright (c) 2025 Kelly Schultz.
+See `extern/fortran-messagepack/LICENSE` for the license text and `extern/fortran-messagepack/README.md` for provenance and why the sources sit in `src/`.